6502bench

 Labels & Symbols

 Suppose you want to call some code at address $1000.
 CPUs fundamentally deal with numeric values, so the machine code to call it would be JSR $1000.
 Humans tend to work better with words, so associating a meaningful symbol with address $1000 can greatly improve the readability of the code: something like JSR DrawSprite is far more helpful for human readers.
-Further, once the code has been disassembled to source code, using symbols instead of fixed addresses makes it easier to alter the program or re-use the code.
+Further, once the code has been disassembled to source code, using symbols instead of fixed addresses makes it easier to alter the program or reuse the code in another project.

 When the target address of instructions like JSR and LDA falls within the scope of the data file, SourceGen classifies the reference as internal, and automatically adds a generic symbolic label (e.g. L1000).
-This can be edited if desired.
+The label can be edited if desired.

 t1-edit-label